fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 I know, crazy right?

-You may be thinking, I thought I would be taken to the repository straight away but I'm left with a status of the pull requestion.
+You may be thinking, I thought I would be taken to the repository straight away but I'm left with the status of the pull request.

 YES, this is because now we will review the best sentences added and accept the ones we think are cool and relevant to the story!